ireaneus/CDI/PersonalStatement.md

 **Immutable**: God is unchanging in His nature, character, and promises.
 *"For I, the Lord, do not change."* (Malachi 3:6)

-**Omnipotent**: God is all-powerful, able to do all that He wills.
-*"I know that You can do all things, and that no purpose of Yours can be thwarted."* (Job 42:2)
+**Omnipotent**: I believe that God is sovereign over all creation, doing whatever He pleases in heaven, earth, and the seas. *'For I know that the Lord is great and that our Lord is above all gods.
+Whatever the Lord pleases, He does, in heaven and in earth, in the seas and in all deeps.'* **(Psalm 135:5-6)**

 **Omnipresent**: God is present everywhere, and there is no place where He is not.
 *"Where can I go from Your Spirit?
 Or where can I flee from Your presence?"* (Psalm 139:7-10)